 Power Outages

 Make sure that you have flashlights with fresh batteries as well as an ample supply of blankets.
-Generators should be readied.
+Generators should be readied and backup communications systems should be tested.

 Staff

 Be prepared for select staff to stay overnight Sunday night and possibly Monday, especially including a member of management, housekeeping, and maintenance.
-Have food on hand to prepare for staff.
+Have non-perishable food and bottled water on hand for staff.

 Hotels Shuttles